ids-willemsen/ezpore/README.md

 After finishing you can check if the install worked by running

 ```
-conda activate nemmap
+conda activate ezpore
 ```

-If you now see (nemmap) in stead of (base) in the front of the rule, the environment was succesfully created.
+If you now see (ezpore) in stead of (base) in the front of the rule, the environment was succesfully created.

 _note:_
 Make sure that you've also downloaded/cloned the required reference databases.
 For 16S bacteria, the "16S_silva_full" folder can be downloaded and for ITS bacteria the "UNITE_ITS_emu" folder, both contains 3 files.